DDAKUN/DDAKUN.github.io/index.md

 }

 @Journal{zhou2022comprehensive,
-  title={A comprehensive and standardized wildfire incident database design, implementation, and application}, biosite_venue={In Submission}
+  title={A Comprehensive and Standardized Wildfire Incident Database Design, Implementation, and Application}, biosite_venue={In Submission}
 }